lu-jeremy/lu-jeremy/README.md

 # About Me

 Hi :wave:, I am an undergraduate student studying **Computer Science Honors** and **Statistics** at **Purdue University**.
-My work involves statistical machine learning, computer vision, generative modeling, robotics, and deep learning.
+My work involves statistical machine learning, computer vision, and robotics.

 Currently, I'm working on robot manipulation with VLMs 🤖 at the **Cognitive Robot Autonomy & Learning (CoRAL)** lab, advised by professor Ahmed H. Qureshi.